-Accordingly, the Court can-and should-issue a writ of mandamus.
-This Court has the power under Virginia Constitution Article VI, Section 1 to provide for the necessary broad-based reduction of jail and prison populations.
+This Court can-and should-issue a writ of mandamus.
+This Court has the power under Virginia Constitution Article VI, Section 1 to provide for the necessary broad-based reduction of jail and prison populations and compliance with health and safety guidance.
 Petitioners respectfully urge the Court to order this relief.
 Such action would be consistent with the steps that courts across the country have swiftly taken to safeguard the health and safety of countless numbers of detained persons.

-1. This Court has the legal authority to use its broad mandamus jurisdiction to order the requested relief.
+1. This Court has the legal authority to use its mandamus jurisdiction to order the requested relief.

 A mandamus action consists of three elements: "(1) a clear legal right in the petitioner to the relief sought; (2) a legal duty on the part of the respondent to do the thing which the petitioner seeks to compel; and (3) the absence of another adequate remedy."
 Evans v.
 Chief of Police, 20 Va.
 Cir.
 487 (1990) (citing Early Used Cars, Inc. v.
 Province, 218 Va.
 605, 609 (1977)).
 "Mandamus is an extraordinary remedy employed to compel a public official to perform a purely ministerial duty imposed upon him by law."
 Richlands Med.
 Ass'n v.
 Commonwealth, 230 Va.
 384, 386, 337 S.E.2d 737, 739 (1985); accord In re Commonwealth's Attorney for the City of Roanoke, 265 Va.
 313, 317, 576 S.E.2d 458, 461 (2003).
 "A ministerial act is 'one which a person performs in a given state of facts and prescribed manner in obedience to the mandate of legal authority without regard to, or the exercise of, his own judgment upon the propriety of the act being done."
 Richlands Med.
 Ass'n, 230 Va. at 386, 337 S.E.2d at 739 (quoting Dovel v.
 Bertram, 184 Va.
 19, 22, 34 S.E.2d 369, 370 (1945)).
-In summary, a party seeking a writ of mandamus must establish that the plaintiff has a right to the performance of the duty, that the defendant's duty is non-discretionary, and that the Petitioners have no adequate remedy at law.
+In summary, a party seeking a writ of mandamus must establish that the petitioner has a right to the performance of the duty, that the duty is non-discretionary, and that the Petitioners have no adequate remedy at law.

 In these exceptional times, exceptional relief is warranted.
-Those in our jails and prisons have a clear legal right-grounded in both Virginia and federal law-to the performance of duties by Respondents.
-These duties are non-discretionary.
+Those in our jails and prisons have a clear legal right-grounded in both Virginia and federal law-to have their basic human needs met and to be held in safe conditions of confinement.
+The performance of these duties is non-discretionary.
 And there is no other adequate remedy at law.
 Absent relief, the lives of those in and out of our carceral system are at stake.

-1.1 Respondents are obligated under the Fourteenth Amendment and Eighth Amendment of the U.S. Constitution to safeguard the life and health of those in custody.
+1.1 The Eighth and Fourteenth Amendments of the U.S. Constitution safeguard the life and health of those in custody.